InvictaAIdev/Aleph/README.md

 ## Safety & Responsibility

-We are aware of the potential risks associated with autonomous and multi-agent AI systems.
+We acknowledge the potential risks associated with autonomous multi-agent AI systems.

 Aleph is provided strictly for research, development, and educational purposes.

-Users are solely responsible for how the system is deployed and utilized.
+Users are fully responsible for how the system is deployed and used.

 ---